gitfrid/CzechFOI-StackSim/README.md

 **Death and Population Trends per Age simulation**

 This example illustrates the normalized death rate for individuals aged 70 within a heterogeneous population, where the random death rate remains constant over time (from day 0 to day 1100).
-The individuals in the vx group are randomly selected and shifted from the total population based on the number of doses administered to that age group, as indicated by FOI-Data, which tracks the distribution of doses over time.
+The individuals in the vx group are randomly selected and shifted from the total population based on the number of doses administered to that age group.
+(Distribution of doses over time from the real FOI-Data )

 **Total, vx and uvx normalized death rates should theoretically be equal**<br>